MystenLabs/sui/wallet-adapter/README.md

 }
 ```

-To get access to the currently-connected wallet, you can use the `useWallet()` hook from `@mysten/wallet-adapter-react` to interact with the wallet, such as proposing transactions:
+To get access to the currently connected wallet, use the `useWallet()` hook from `@mysten/wallet-adapter-react` to interact with the wallet, such as proposing transactions:

 ```tsx
 import { useWallet } from "sui-wallet-adapter-react";